Spring 2017 UW Germanics Newsletter

 Benjamin Green, History Major: "I decided to learn German for a variety of reasons.
 In large part, the decision was made out of respect and admiration for German culture, history, and people.
 While in high school, we had far more German students on exchange with us than from any other nation.
 A few became my friends, and remain so to this day.
 They were all curious, intelligent, and spoke English at a high level.
 While a student at Jagiellonian University in Krakow, Poland, I traveled to… Read more

 Ana Sofia here.
 I graduated with a Germanics minor and Journalism major in 2013.
 Since graduating, I have written for a number of local news publications, including The Seattle Globalist, Grist, and Crosscut.
 In March 2016, I began working full-time at The Stranger, a local alt-weekly newspaper.
 At the paper, I cover issues in Seattle's neighborhoods, civil rights issues, and culture.
-Unfortunately, I haven't been able to use my three years of German all that much… Read more
+Unfortunately, I haven't been able to use my three years of German all that… Read more

 We asked students in our first- und second-year language courses why they learn German.
 Here are some of their answers: Erin Price, Sociology Major: Why I learn German: "The German culture has such an influence in our contemporary American life and sometimes I don't think we realize it.
 Learning the language brings this into perspective for me and helps me appreciate just that!
 Being that I'm a Sociology Major, I get to dive into the great German minds of Simmel, Tönnies, Marx, Weber, all whose… Read more